flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 <link rel="stylesheet" href="/../../stylesheets/web-mcdu.css">

 !!! danger "STOP"
     This documentation is applicable for **STABLE** versions only.
-If you are using the Development or Experimental branch please refer to our SimBridge Documentation instead.
+If you are using the Development or Experimental version please refer to our SimBridge Documentation instead.

     ---